-Baked Batter “Fried” Shrimp with Garlic Dipping Sauce – If you are a fan of Red Lobster’s Batter Fried Shrimp, then you are going to LOVE this healthier, homemade version in which the shrimp are baked instead of fried and they taste amazing!
+This easy shrimp recipe for Baked Batter “Fried” Shrimp with Garlic Dipping Sauce is a healthy version of Red Lobster’s Batter Fried Shrimp.
+You’re going to LOVE this homemade “fried” shrimp in which the shrimp are baked instead of fried.
+They taste amazing!

 Well HELLO there!
 Happy FAT Tuesday, you guys!

 I WISH I was in N’Awlins right about now, sporting multi-colored beads and sippin’ on some delicious and smoky bourbon.
 Wouldn’t that be nice?!

 Instead, I have Bourbon Balls (btw, they’re SO GOOD!) to keep me occupied while staring at a stash of beads that I got at Mardi Gras many moons ago.

 Don’t worry, I didn’t flash a thing(s) to get them beads.
 But I did knock out the three girls in front of me, the ones that were flashing their “twins”, and I practically stole the beads that were meant for them…

 I just read what I wrote right above and I sound like a bully.